Efficient Electromagnetic Simulation of Shielding Mechanisms in Microwave Ovens

 This article describes how the different modules of CST STUDIO SUITE® can be used to aid the complete path of a magnetron and microwave oven design.
 Starting from the analysis of the interaction region in CST PARTICLE STUDIO®, continuing with the electrostatic...

-Mobile Phone Simulations with Human Head and Hand Models
+Evaluating SAR from a Mobile Phone using Simulations with Human Head and Hand Models

 The telecommunications sector is making great advances aimed at delivering an even stream of high tech devices, covering the significant consumer demands in this sector.
 EM simulation is increasingly becoming an indispensable tool in the design flow,...

-CST MICROWAVE STUDIO Simulation of a SAM Phantom Head Model with Mobile Phone
+Using Simulation to Calculate the SAR of a SAM Phantom Head Model with Mobile Phone

-This example demonstrates the ability of simulating for SAR in biological tissues such as a human head model (SAM).
-Arbitrary structures such as mobile phones may be defined using the powerful user interface in CST MWS or its wide-ranging CAD import facilities.
+This example demonstrates the ability of simulating for Specific Absorption Rate (SAR) in biological tissues such as a human head model (SAM).
+Arbitrary structures such as mobile phones may be defined using the powerful user interface in CST MWS or its...